Sinker Cypress

 Rot Resistance:

 Sinker Cypress wood has outstanding durability and weathering properties.
 It is also resistant to insect pests.
-Wood from younger trees are only slightly less durable.

 Common Uses:

 Due to its natural resistances, Sinker Cypress is great for any outdoor project.
+Lumber Locators offers milling options for Ceilings and Siding.